Fraunhofer-AISEC/archie/README.md

 # ARCHIE

-ARCHIE is a QEMU-based framework for ARCHitecture-Indebendent Evaluation of faults.
+ARCHIE is a QEMU-based framework for ARCHitecture-Independent Evaluation of faults.
-It allows the user to define fault campaigns using a JSON configuration file and automatically run the howl campaign without user input.
+It allows the user to define fault campaigns using a JSON configuration file and automatically run the whole campaign without user input.
 ARCHIE is capable of simulating permanent and transient faults into instructions, memory, and registers.
 Behavioural data of the target is collected and stored inside an HDF5 log file for later analysis.